wptrainingteam/learn-wp-content/tutorials/wp-multisite-04-developing.md

 }
 ```

-Let's test that out by creating a new site.

-And it should create the new table for that site's form submissions in the database.
+Test that out by creating a new site.
+It should create the new table for that site's form submissions in the database.

+In this way you allow your plugin to work on a multisite network, both when it's activated for the first time on the network, taking into account any existing sites, but also future proofing for any new sites.

-### Where to find multisite information
+### Where to find more information

-Besides the documentation on [Creating a network ](https://wordpress.org/documentation/article/create-a-network/) and things to [consider before creating a network](https://wordpress.org/documentation/article/before-you-create-a-network/), there's not a lot of developer focused documentation specific to multisite.
-While all multisite related functions and hooks are documented in the code reference, there's no easy way to filter by the multisite specific ones.
+Besides the documentation on [Creating a network ](https://wordpress.org/documentation/article/create-a-network/) and things to [consider before creating a network](https://wordpress.org/documentation/article/before-you-create-a-network/), there's not a lot of developer focused documentation specific to developing for multisite.

-Two good places to look are the code in the `wp-admin/network` directory, as these files are primarily what power the Network Admin dashboard, and for any instances of the `is_multisite` function in the `wp-settings.php` file, as the files and functionality that are loaded where this function returns true are the ones that are multisite specific.
+However, it is possible to view a list of all multisite related functionality by browsing to the [multisite package](https://developer.wordpress.org/reference/package/multisite/) section of the WordPress code reference.

+From there you can filter by classes, functions, hooks, and class methods.

 Happy coding!